George Binney: Sweden

 In December 1939, Binney took up a post as the representative in Sweden of the Iron and Steel Control department of the British Ministry of Supply.
 He was to assist in the acquisition of steel, machine tools, and most notably roller and ball-bearings for the United Kingdom's armament programme.
 He had also been briefed by MI6 to report anything which might be of interest.

 Following the German invasions of Norway and Denmark in April 1940, navigation of the Skagerrak was closed to Allied shipping by a German blockade.
 Binney attempted to circumvent this by sending material through Finland, but after the first two shipments, the Germans pressurised the Finns into stopping any further transits, leaving the Skagerrak as the only option.

 Binney set about organising a series of blockade-running operations.
 The first in January 1941, Operation Rubble, used five Norwegian merchant ships that had been laid-up in Sweden, loaded with specialised steel products.
 Under cover of poor weather and the long hours of winter darkness, all the ships were able to evade German patrols and reach Britain.
 A second operation launched in March 1942, Operation Performance, involved six more Norwegian ships but was less fortunate; lacking surprise and optimal weather conditions, two ships were forced to return to Sweden, two were sunk and only two reached Britain, carrying 27% of the original cargo.

 Although Performance had been considered successful, it was decided not to risk another attempt with large merchant ships.
 Operation Bridford used converted motor gunboats, which made six return trips between October 1943 and March 1944 carrying some 25,000 tonnes of cargo.
-Operation Moonshine using the same boats started in September 1944, but was repeatedly delayed by poor weather and mechanical defects; a single mission in January 1945 reached Sweden, although the two of the three boats involved collided, resulting in the loss of one of them.
+Operation Moonshine using the same boats started in September 1944, but was repeatedly delayed by poor weather and mechanical defects; a single mission in January 1945 reached Sweden, although two of the three boats involved collided, resulting in the loss of one of them.

 Binney had personally led these missions, returning to Sweden by air, on one occasion strapped into the bomb bay of a de Havilland Mosquito bomber.
 For the Operation Bridford runs, he was given the substantive rank of Commander in the Royal Naval Volunteer Reserve to give him the legal status of commodore of the flotilla in case he were captured.
 However, at the end of the final Bridford mission, Binney suffered a heart attack and this prevented his participation in Operation Moonshine.
 Following the war, Binney made a full recovery, but he was forbidden from publishing an account of the Swedish blockade-running on the grounds of secrecy, and his name was not mentioned in connection with the operations when the official history, The War at Sea was published in 1956, although this was rectified in later editions.
 Nevertheless, an outline of the Swedish operations was released to the press in 1945, who dubbed Binney "the Secret Knight".